-- i.
-1,906,681,945 shares of the Company are held by Hutchison Infrastructure Holdings Limited ("HIHL"), a subsidiary of Hutchison Whampoa Limited ("HWL").
-Its interests are duplicated in the interests of HWL in the Company described in Note ii below. - ii.
-HWL is deemed to be interested in the 1,906,681,945 shares of the Company referred to in Note i above as it is entitled to exercise or control the exercise of more than one-third of the voting power at general meetings of Hutchison International Limited ("HIL"), which itself is entitled to exercise or control the exercise of more than one-third of the voting power at general meetings of HIHL. - iii.
-Cheung Kong (Holdings) Limited ("CKH") and CK Hutchison Global Investments Limited ("CK Global") are deemed to be interested in the 1,906,681,945 shares of the Company referred to in Note ii above as certain subsidiaries of CKH and CK Global are entitled to exercise or control the exercise of more than one-third of the voting power at general meetings of HWL. - iv.
-CK Hutchison Holdings Limited ("CK Hutchison") is deemed to be interested in the 1,906,681,945 shares of the Company referred to in Note iii above as CK Hutchison is entitled to exercise or control the exercise of more than one-third of the voting power at general meetings of CKH and CK Global. - v.
+- 1,906,681,945 shares of the Company are held by Hutchison Infrastructure Holdings Limited ("HIHL"), an indirect subsidiary of CK Hutchison Global Investments Limited ("CK Global").
+Its interests are duplicated in the interests of CK Global in the Company described in Note ii below. - ii.
+CK Global is deemed to be interested in the 1,906,681,945 shares of the Company referred to in Note i above as certain subsidiaries of CK Global are entitled to exercise or control the exercise of more than one-third of the voting power at general meetings of HIHL. - iii.
+CK Hutchison Holdings Limited ("CK Hutchison") is deemed to be interested in the 1,906,681,945 shares of the Company referred to in Note ii above as CK Hutchison is entitled to exercise or control the exercise of more than one-third of the voting power at general meetings of CK Global. - iv.
 The 131,065,097 shares are held by OVPH Limited ("OVPH") by virtue of the US\$1,200,000,000 5.875% Guaranteed Perpetual Capital Securities (the "Perpetual Securities") issued on 2nd March, 2016.
 The Perpetual Securities were issued by OVPH and guaranteed by the Company.
 A swap agreement was entered into between the Company and OVPH under which OVPH is obliged to act in accordance with directions from the Company on certain matters.
 As a result, the Company is deemed by virtue of section 316(2) of the SFO to be interested in such voting shares as OVPH is interested.
-HIHL, HIL, HWL, CKH, CK Global and CK Hutchison are in turn deemed to be interested in the same 131,065,097 shares of the Company held by OVPH for the reasons set out in Notes ii, iii and iv above.
+HIHL, CK Global and CK Hutchison are in turn deemed to be interested in the same 131,065,097 shares of the Company held by OVPH for the reasons set out in Notes ii and iii above.

-Save as disclosed above, as at 30th June, 2017, the Company had not been notified by any persons (other than Directors or chief executives of the Company) who had interests or short positions in the shares or underlying shares of the Company which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO, or which were recorded in the register required to be kept by the Company under Section 336 of the SFO.
+Save as disclosed above, as at 30th June, 2018, the Company had not been notified by any persons (other than Directors or chief executives of the Company) who had interests or short positions in the shares or underlying shares of the Company which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO, or which were recorded in the register required to be kept by the Company under Section 336 of the SFO.